CurveDocs/curve-docs/docs/references/deployed-contracts.md

 ## **Curve Router**

-Routers that performs up to 5 swaps in a single transaction and can do estimations with get_dy and get_dx.
+Routers that performs up to 5 swaps in a single transaction and can do estimations with `get_dy` and `get_dx`.

 !!!deploy "Contract Source & Deployment"
     Source code available on [Github](https://github.com/curvefi/curve-router-ng/tree/master/contracts).